 Major corporations are now increasingly encouraging agile working, flexible hours and offsite working to retain talent and keep costs down.
 But rather than working from home in isolation coworking spaces are a more permanent solution and assist in offering conventional office services in inspiring settings.
 That’s what Origin Workspace is all about.

 Every aspect of Origin Workspace has been designed to promote a sense of community, collaboration and wellbeing.
-It’s is aimed at positive, motivated, hardworking people connected by a passion to progress and succeed and has the vision to be Bristol’s most engaged, progressive and active business community for small and growing companies.
+It’s aimed at positive, motivated, hardworking people connected by a passion to progress and succeed and has the vision to be Bristol’s most engaged, progressive and active business community for small and growing companies.

 View this post on Instagram